-For families seeking a complete escape from the modern world, this three-bedroom property enjoys an isolated location, guaranteeing peace and tranquillity surrounded by heather-covered moorland and open skies.
+For families seeking a complete escape from the modern world, this four-bedroom property (party size, maximum 6) enjoys an isolated location, guaranteeing peace and tranquillity surrounded by heather-covered moorland with wide views over a loch and open skies.

 Situated on the northern banks of tranquil Lochindorb this rural retreat has fantastic views over the loch and ruined Lochindorb castle, across to the Cairngorms beyond and enjoys a wonderfully remote location.
-The nearest settlement of Grantown-on-Spey (10.5 miles) has a few stores and restaurants while the popular destination of Aviemore (17 miles) offers a choice of shops, restaurants and pubs.
+The nearest settlement of Grantown-on-Spey (10.5 miles) has a few stores and restaurants, Forres (14 miles) has a supermarket and petrol, while the popular destination of Aviemore (17 miles) offers a choice of shops, restaurants and pubs.
 With walks across the moorland and around the loch from your doorstep, you don't have to travel to appreciate the splendour of the Scottish Highlands.
-Hill walks and challenging hikes can be found in the Cairngorm National Parks (18 miles) with routes for all ages and abilities.
+Hill walks and challenging hikes can be found in the Cairngorm National Parks (18 miles)and elsewhere with routes for all ages and abilities as well as golf courses.
 For a memorable experience, walk with the reindeer at the Cairngorm Reindeer Centre (27 miles) and even stroke and feed these incredible animals.

 Dogs are charged at £20 each per full or part week.